-Cannabis Expungement Information
+Cannabis Expungement Information and Forms

 As of January 1, 2020, possessing cannabis, or weed, is legal in Illinois, up to certain amounts.
 Part of the same law that legalized weed also created ways to clear criminal records for weed.
 This is called expungement.

 There are different ways to have your record expunged, depending on what type of record you have.

 automatic expungement of police records if you have an arrest as an adult for a “minor cannabis offense,” which is:

 It must be at least one year since the arrest.
 There must not have been any charges filed in court.
 Or, the charges must have been dismissed or vacated, or you were acquitted.